| | |

 providing the following conditions are met:

-• Equipment is only used on permitted Amateur Radio Bands as per the LCD
+- Equipment is only used on permitted Amateur Radio Bands as per the Amateur Class Licence

-• Equipment is only used on permitted power ranges as per LCD
+- Equipment is only used on permitted power ranges as per Amateur Class Licence

-• Equipment meets the spurious emissions specifications as per the LCD
+- Equipment meets the spurious emissions specifications as per the Amateur Class Licence

 Even putting out a statement like the one above, does not diminish their powers, just reinforces them.
 This leaves the responsibility clearly in the hands of the Amateur Licensee to make sure that their equipment conforms.

-Well it comes down to following the ACMA regulations which is a condition of your licence.
+Well it comes down to following the ACMA regulations which are a condition of your Qualification/Class Licence.

 These will include (but not limited to) :

-• Transmitting only on the Amateur bands as specified by your level of licence
+- Transmitting only on the Amateur bands as specified by your level of Qualification.

-• Transmitting within the power limits as specified by your level of licence
+- Transmitting within the power limits as specified by your level of Qualification.

-• The licensee must not operate an Amateur station if the emissions of the station include spurious emissions that are not attenuated below the figures as per the LCD.
+- The licensee must not operate an Amateur station if the emissions of the station include spurious emissions that are not attenuated below the figures as per the Class Licence.

 Now you might think that most of these points are straight forward, but I believe that the spurious emissions might be a fail with harmonics not being attenuated bellow the figures required.
 This is not an automatic fail, as there have been a revisions of the product and some have reported that they do not have the harmonics.

-You, as an amateur licensee, and as part of your licence conditions, should be confirming this before you use such a device.
+You, as an Amateur Operator operating under the Class Licence, and as part of your licence conditions, should be confirming this before you use such a device.
 This means you need to test the Baofeng on a spectrum analyzer to see if your model has harmonics which are outside the specifications set down by ACMA.
 It is understood that not all models/revisions have the harmonic issue, but its not clear what does and what doesn’t.

 So lets get back to the question, can you now go and use a Baofeng?